kaust-rccl/Dist-DL-training/deepspeed/README.md

 | Peak CPU Memory (MiB)         | run `grep -v '^#' cpu_memory/cpu_memory_log_<JOB_ID>.txt \| awk '{print $3}' \| sort -n \| tail -1` <br/> from the same directory where your SLURM script is located.             |
 | Avg CPU Memory (MiB)          | run `grep -v '^#' cpu_memory/cpu_memory_log.txt \| awk '{sum+=$3} END {print sum/NR}'`<br/> from the same directory where your SLURM script is located.                           |

+### Quiz Questions:

+1. **Expectation Check:**

+    In weak scaling, the **Train Samples/sec** metric is expected to remain **roughly constant** as we add more nodes.
+    Is this expectation met in your runs?
+Why or why not?
+    > (Hint: Consider communication overhead, data loading, and initialization costs.)

+2. Looking at the Average GPU Memory, does it increase, decrease, or stay stable as you scale to more nodes?